kynesyslabs/sdks/documentation/multichain/solana.md

 ## Introduction to Solana

-[Solana](https://solana.com/) is a "high performance" with roots in finance, smart contracts and NFTs.
-Solana has roots in other areas like gaming, but those won't be covered in this guide. r
+[Solana](https://solana.com/) is a "high performance" network with roots in finance, smart contracts and NFTs.
+Solana has roots in other areas like gaming, but those won't be covered in this guide.

 ## Core Concepts

+Solana runs on the following core concepts:

 1. [Accounts](https://solana.com/docs/core/accounts)
 2. [Transactions](https://solana.com/docs/core/transactions)